firepear/homefarm/README.md

        you've given the controller (AKA your Raspberry Pi).
      * Put the names and IP addresses of all machines you'll be setting up as compute nodes in the `[compute_nodes]` stanza.
-1. Run `'ansible-playbook initialize-nodes.yml'` to generate sample configs for all defined compute nodes.
-1. Edit the node configs (in the `nodes` directory) to declare what BOINC projects you want each node to attach to.
-     * Edit the placeholder `PROJ_URL`, `PROJ_EMAIL_ADDR`, and
-       `PROJ_PASSWORD` values for each project.
-     * Change the project `status` if you'd like.
-     * Add/delete stanzas as needed.
-     * If you want multiple nodes with identical configurations, delete the config files for the duplicate nodes and make symlinks to the desired config.

 ## Compute node install